Professional Development for Early Childhood Educators

 The Growing Healthy Eaters seven hour training also covers what early childhood educators need to support picky eaters, engage families, plan menus, and manage food allergies.

-This training is approved for seven professional development hours in Georgia, Illinois, Minnesota, Missouri, New Hampshire, North Carolina, Oregon, Vermont and Washington.
+This training is approved for seven professional development hours in Georgia, Illinois, Minnesota, Missouri, New Hampshire, North Carolina, Oregon, and Vermont.
 The training can be used to meet licensing requirements in Florida, Indiana, Maine, Massachusetts, Michigan, and Nebraska.
 In other areas, check with your state's licensing bureau.

 Course fee: $35